vishnudevi11/Habit_Tracker/README.md

 # Habit_Tracker
-Created web application,which helps user to create,update and delete habits on daily basis.The user can track their habit in the mode of done,not done and not yet started.It is a specific app for user,which means user can sign-in/sign-up the habit tracker.Project build tech stack consisting of NodeJS,Express,MongoDB,ejs.The data are stored and managed by mongodb.
+Created web application,which helps user to create,update and delete habits on daily basis.The user can track their habit in the mode of done,not done and not yet started.It is a specific app for user,which means user can sign-in/sign-up and tracker their habit.Project build tech stack consisting of NodeJS,Express,MongoDB,ejs.The data are stored and managed by mongodb.
 _______________________________________________________________________________________________________________________
 ## **How to Setup the project?**